MichaelLarocca/blog-michael-jude-larocca/posts/2022/01-22/MentorCruisePodcast.md

 ![Dylan Israel Amazon](img/01-17-22/DylanIsrael-Amazon.jpg)

---
+---

 ### What to expect at a FAANG interview

-(WRITE ARTICLE SECTION)

-notes: 4- to 6-hour interview loop

-Amazon was not the first FAANG company Dylan interviewed for.
+**Amazon was not the first FAANG company Dylan interviewed for.
+He interviewed five times at FAANG companies before being hired.**

---
+Dylan informs us that each FAANG interview is a four to six-hour process.

+---

+*"I had 5 FAANG interviews before I got my first FAANG job, right?
+And that is not a fun process to go through by any means, right?
+That is probably 30 hours of just interviews that did not amount to much of anything other than a learning experience.
+It absolutely is worth and it absolutely has made me a better engineer and has had a positive impact on my career trajectory."*

+> -Dylan Israel

+---

+Dylan tells us, although all of his "passion projects" got him the attention he needed to get his foot in the door of FAANG companies, during the interview, all of that "goes out the window," and it's straight onto "data structures and algorithms tests."

+**In addition to data structures and algorithms questions, FAANG companies also require you to take behavioral tests.
+Dylan tells us that we need to show that we have confidence, and we need to believe in our own skillset, or "people are going to pick up on that," and they are not going to hire us.**

+---

+*"You have to be able to sell yourself.
+You have to be able to answer questions, interact.
+So much of any job is not only the technical part.
+Do people perceive you are going to be easy to work with? that you are going to be fun to work with? and that they are going to ask you a question and you are not just going to grunt back at them, right?
+So, I do not think you need to be an extrovert by any sense of imagination, but you have to be able to communicate your experience and be confident that you can, for some of those behavioral questions."*

+> -Dylan Israel

+---

 ### What FAANG companies look for in candidates

-(WRITE ARTICLE SECTION)

-Dylan provides us with valuable information on what big tech companies look for in candidates:
+**During the Podcast, Dylan provides us with valuable information on what big tech companies look for in candidates:**

-"Hey, we want somebody who brings something different to the team and it is going to make the team better"
+*"It is like, hey, we want somebody who brings something different to the team, and it is going to make the team better."*

---
+> -Dylan Israel

+---

 Dylan tells us there are many applicants to the big "FAANG" tech companies and explains what the applicants have in common and what will help you to stand out.

-**applicants have in common:**
+**Applicants have in common:**

 * Software engineer
 * Work experience

 **How Dylan stands out from other applicants:**

-* Conference speaker
-* Course creator
+* Course Creator
+* YouTuber
 * Podcaster
-* YouTuber
+* Conference Speaker
 * Mentor

-notes: ***confident and clearly articulate***

---
+---

+*"How am I different than other engineers?
+Well, I build courses, I do YouTube.
+I have podcasts.
+I spoke at conferences.
+And then they were, great!
+We found our diamond in the rough type of guy."*

+> -Dylan Israel

+---

+**Dylan also tells us, to pass the interview, we have to be confident and be able to articulate our expertise clearly.**

+---

 ### What Dylan does at Amazon